qmtran/openstack-labs/lab-01/README.md

         * `sudo cat /root/.ssh/authorized_keys` - one more key should be there
         * `ssh root@localhost` - expected success

-  0. Generate a PackStack Config gile (answers)
+  0. Generate a PackStack Config file (answers)

      * `packstack --gen-answer-file packstack-answers.txt`